<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Verona - Montagnana - 28 or 35 mls - Flat

 You will leave Verona and ride along the banks of the Adige River.
 This interesting route, mostly a bike path on hard-packed dirt roads and canal embankments, allows for a relaxing ride surrounded by orchards and vineyards.
-The Adige River bike path is seeing more and more bike tourism and that has prompted the local administration to further develop the great infrastructure.
-The Adige is the second longest river in Italy after the Po, rising into the Alps in the province of South Tyrol near the Italian border with Austria and Switzerland, flowing 410 kilometers through most of northeast Italy to the Adriatic Sea.
-Montagnana, our destination, is a beautiful and peaceful medieval walled city, and its fortifications and walls are well-preserved.
-In fact, it is said that the medieval walls of Montagnana are some of the most well-preserved in Europe.
-Montagnana was also the birthplace of two of the most famous opera tenors from the 20th century: Giovanni Martinelli and Aureliano Pertile who, interestingly, were both born there in 1885.
+The Adige River Bike Path is seeing more and more bike tourism, and that has prompted the local administration to further develop the great infrastructure.
+The Adige is the second longest river in Italy after the Po, rising into the Alps in the province of South Tyrol near the Italian border with Austria and Switzerland, and flowing 410 kilometers through most of northeast Italy to the Adriatic Sea.

 [fa icon="plus"] Day 5